-The major problem of indoor localization is presence of Non-line-of-sight (NLOS) channels.
-In order to perform NLOS identification, in this paper, we propose a novel NLOS identification technique based on threshold selection using the ratio of kurtosis and maximum slope of energy block of the received signal using energy detector.
-In particular, IEEE 802.15.3c 60 GHz channel models are used as examples and above statistics is found to be explained in detail.
-The simplicity of the proposed approach lies in use of parameters of energy-based time of arrival (TOA) estimation algorithm.
-The CM1 (LOS) and CM2 (NLOS) of IEEE 802.15.3c channel models are used.
-Numerical simulated results show that the correct identification of channel models with the proposed approach is better than with the multipath channel statistics based approach.
+The major problem of indoor localization is the presence of non-line-of-sight (NLOS) channels.
+In order to perform the NLOS identification, in this paper, we propose a novel NLOS identification technique based on the ratio values of kurtosis and minimum slope of energy block of the received signal using energy detector.
+In particular, the IEEE 802.15.3c 60 GHz channel models are used as examples and the above statistics is found to be explained in detail.
+The simplicity of the proposed approach lies in the use of the parameters of the energy-based time of arrival (TOA) estimation algorithm.
+The CM1 (LOS) and CM2 (NLOS) channel models of the standard IEEE 802.15.3c channel models are used.
+Numerical simulations results show that the correct identification of channel models with the proposed approach is better than with the multipath channel statistics based approach.

-Keywords: NLOS identification, kurtosis, maximum slope, 60 GHz, energy detector, IEEE 802.15.3c
+Keywords: NLOS identification, kurtosis, minimum slope, 60 GHz, energy detector, IEEE 802.15.3c